EECS3311F25/Yorku-MarketPlace/doc/sprint0/competition.md

 ## How Our Product Is Different

 **York-only identity gate**
-- Sign-in with yorku.ca (SSO) or Student Id login to ensure every account belongs to a student, staff, or faculty member.
+- Sign-in with Yorku Email (Only @yorku.ca or @my.yorku.ca) ogin to ensure every account belongs to a student, staff, or faculty member.

 **Campus-first taxonomy and metadata**
 - **Course-aware listings:** textbook tags by course code, instructor, and editions.